 With this in mind, we strive to provide the best Montréal experience to all guests by building a quality program of daily activities led by our team, partnering with awesome local events that we feel embody what this city is all about and hiring fun-loving, friendly staff who love travelling and sharing their best tips about Montréal.

-As a not-for-profit organization and part of the Hostelling International network, HI-Montréal is dedicated to the following mission:
+As a not-for-profit organization and part of the Hostelling International network, HI Montréal is dedicated to the following mission:

 The HI Network

 HI knows that hostelling is about more than having an affordable place to rest your head at the end of a busy day of exploration.
 Hostels are an integral part of your adventure.
-Through organized activities and special programs, HI brings together like-minded travellers from all walks of life.
+Through organized activities and special programs, HI brings together like-minded travelers from all walks of life.
 While staying at a HI hostel, you will meet new people, discover different cultures and customs, and maybe even learn more about yourself too.